mateeuslinno/ios-tricks-protection/README.md

 # ios-tricks-protection
 Simple tricks IOS Protection: Detect Jailbreak, SSL Pinning, ScreenCaching..

-I was doing pentest in App Mobile IOS and i reported some vulnerabilities as:
-Detect Jailbreak, SSL Pinning and others types..
-But for my surprise the companie answered me:
-Fuck vuln!  :o
 I created this simple project for help developers and companies to protect your  apps ios mobile.